Gregory-Pagnoux/Moonshot/Final_Report.md

 #### 3. C Coding Convention

-The language used to develop the project is Arduino
+The language used to develop the project is CPP on Raspberry Pi

 | Notation | How | Usage | Example |
 | :-: | :-: | :-: | :-: |